 So, as we go through our days, we must continually evaluate everything through the lens of being set apart.
 Jesus Christ says we are to be in the world, but not of it (John 17:11-16).
 We are to be in the world yet separate from the things of Satan, removed from the defilement of sin, and detached from and against the things that are in opposition to God (see Ephesians 2:1-2).

 As the epistles show, these three enemies are written about in military terms because we truly are in a war—not against flesh and blood, but against spiritual principalities (Ephesians 6:12), with their unseen influences and poisonous ideas.
 As one news commentator says, "There is a war on for your mind."
 But if we shy away from even naming the spiritual foes and dangers in our lives, we will be unable to fight them.
-If we are unwilling to tear down the outposts of the world in our lives, it may all be over but the shouting.
+If we are unwilling to tear down the outposts of the world in our lives, the battle may all be over but the shouting.